Emacs 29 Edition is out now!

 Spotlight on Flycheck, an excellent as-you-type syntax checker.

-Updated for emacs 27
+Updated for Emacs 27

 Today’s spotlight is Flycheck, an excellent drop-in replacement for Flymake.